Seamless major upgrades with blue-green deployments Innovation Release

 Plan the switchover

-Once all tests are performed, you are ready to switch workloads to the green data group using the new connection string.
+After you've performed all tests, you're ready to switch workloads to the green data group using the new connection string.
 This might require changes in your applications, clients, or infrastructure services.

-If you previously disabled the two-way synchronization between the new and old version data group(s), you'll need to re-enable it with the following command:
+If you previously disabled the two-way synchronization between the new and old version data groups, you need to reenable it:

 SELECT bdr.alter_subscription_enable(sub_name, true)